overovermind/ruby-style-guide/README.md

     popular in the Ruby community in general).
 This shoud be applied consistently.

-    As far as embedded expressions go, there are is one acceptable
+    As far as embedded expressions go, there is one acceptable
     option:

     ```Ruby